What Obvi Learned In 2019

 The insurance industry is preparing for big changes

-Intact Financial Corp., Canada’s largest property and casualty insurer, is expecting disruption to the industry in the near future.
+Intact Financial Corp., Canada’s largest property and casualty insurer, expects disruption to the industry soon.
 What that disruption might be is still up for speculation, but with rapid advancements in digital technology and the sheer power of huge tech companies such as Amazon and Google, there are a lot of possibilities.

 Automakers selling their own insurance — a potential game-changer